 Step 7.
 Accessing Zabbix.

 will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://your-domain.com/zabbix or http://server-ip/zabbix and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://your-domain.com/zabbix or http://server-ip/zabbix and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Zabbix.
 Thanks for using this tutorial for installing Zabbix Monitoring Tool on your Ubuntu 18.04 Bionic Beaver LTS system.
 For additional help or useful information, we recommend you to check the official Zabbix web site.